blue0206/shopping-cart/README.md

 [Fundamentals](https://redux.js.org/tutorials/fundamentals/part-1-overview) and
 [Essentials](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) tutorials and I am so glad I did.
 They have made an amazing tutorial on their website.
-It is so easy to follow, and so well explained with projects and actual use-case!
+It is so easy to follow, and so well explained with example-apps and actual use-case!

-## Exploring JSDocs

 I also had the opportunity to explore JSDocs and I tried my best to document the code.
 I still don't know whether I should use it or not, but it really helps in understanding the codebase.
 It'll take some time before